 - San Giusto a Rentennano Vin Santo: Spicy and sweet, this wine is equal parts acidic, sweet, and smoky with flavors of apricots and honey.

-- Bellini Vin Santo: This tasty wine has flavors of honey, toffee, and nuts.
+- Badia a Coltibuono Vin Santo: This tasty golden amber wine has flavors of honey, toasted almond, and vanilla.

 Tokaji Aszú (Tokay)